jump-dev/Dualization.jl/README.md

 dual_model = dualize(model)
 ```

- * The `DualOptimizer` that will pass the dual representation of the model to the solver of your choice.
+ * The `DualOptimizer` that will pass the dual representation of the model to the `SOLVER` of your choice.

 ```julia
 model = Model(dual_optimizer(SOLVER.Optimizer))